Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-12-09-make-your-company-a-pwa.md

 Now that I sang the praises of PWAs let's discuss some drawbacks (no piece of tech is perfect, trust me).
 So here is a shortlist of reasons why a PWA might be a bad idea.

-1. Remember how I talked about how PWAs are cached on your device, so you don't always need a strong internet connection to access the site.
-Well, that can create a problem.
-Say you're stuck in that desert and go on your smartphone to access the site, knowing that your marketing team recently put new content on the site.
-Well, that new content won't be available.
-Cache refers to a copy of your site, but that latest version of it.
-Developers know that when it comes to cache, there is always a trade-off.
+1. So there is another benefit to PWAs that is way too technical to go into depth but putting briefly, PWAs also work offline.
+Having your website work normally when a user has a slow internet connection is fantastic.
+However, this is also a drawback for the customer interacting with your site offline—the reason being is caching.
+Caching is a technical concept that allows the browser to store a website's contents on your machine.
+PWAs take advantage of this to enable the user to access regardless of internet speed.

+Web developers love caching and, at the same time, find it challenging to manage.
+The copy of the website stored in cache doesn't always have the latest version of the content.
+It could be stored in cache on Tuesday, and you can add a new product on Wednesday.
+If the user accessed the site on Tuesday and then interacted with it on Thursday offline, well, the copy of the website they'll be looking at is the one from Tuesday.
+So the trouble with the offline features of PWAs is keeping content up to date for users.

 2. Your marketing guys aren't going to like it.
-You know how I was praising all that offline capabilities, well if you don't have any internet than services like Google Analytics won't work.
-Now that your site is a PWA there is a wealth of marketing data that is virtually impossible to tap into.
+With all these offline capabilities and caching, PWAs will have trouble interacting with 3rd party marketing services like Google Analytics and HubSpot.
+Now that you have this whole new market base with offline users interacting with your site offline, those marketing tools can't capture that data -- they need internet access to work.
+So with a PWA, just know there is a big segment of your customer base that is untrackable.
+I'm confident that tools will get onboard with PWAs, but they need some time to develop their technology to interface with them properly.